...

 1. SteelSeries Arctis GameBuds

-SteelSeries Arctis GameBuds are high-performance gaming earbuds offering both 2.4GHz wireless connectivity and Bluetooth 5.3 capabilities.
-These earbuds provide instant access to high-speed gaming on various platforms like PS5, PC, Xbox, and handheld devices.
+SteelSeries Arctis GameBuds are high-performance gaming earbuds offering both 2.4GHz wireless connectivity and Bluetooth connectivity with 5.3 capabilities.
+These earbuds provide instant access to high-speed gaming on various platforms like PS5, PC, xBox, and handheld devices.

 What I love is the active noise cancellation.
 It blocks out distractions but also has a transparency mode if you still want to hear what is around you.
 You can tweak your sound with over 100 presets using the SteelSeries app.